 Students registered for less than 12 credit hours will receive prorated grants and scholarships.
+Students registered for less than 6 credit hours are not eligible for grants and scholarships.

 GRADUATE PROGRAM

 Master's degree programs are offered in biology, education, psychology, and social work.
 Graduate study is planned with reference to the student's previous academic preparation, experience, personal qualifications, and future objectives.
 Close cooperation between the student and adviser is essential.